 - 120Hz touch sensitivity response

-Apple made a big deal of its new A12 Bionic process, and for good reason.
-It's among the first to make use of the 7nm process, making it possible to have much more power coming from a much smaller chip that's also more efficient.
+Apple made a big deal of its new A12 Bionic processor when it launched the XS and XS Max, and for good reason.
+It was among the first to make use of the 7nm process, making it possible to have much more power coming from a much smaller chip that's also more efficient.

-For smaller iPhones from the past few years (iPhone X not included) one of the biggest complaints from users is battery life.
+For smaller iPhones from the past few years one of the biggest complaints from users is battery life.
 For the bigger devices, that's rarely an issue, and the same is true for the XS Max, which comfortably lasts a full day without even breaking a sweat.

 - Siri shortcuts automation